DripDropz/perma-lock/README.md

 The command above locks 123,456,789 tokens into the contract, as specified in the `start_info.json`.

 If the debug endpoint is set to `True` within the `perma.ak` script then the `debug.sh` script will allow a user to remove the perma locked utxo.
-This is for testing only and should be removed at production.
+This is for testing only and should be changed to `False` at production.

 > ⚠️ **Caution**: This contract is designed to lock tokens irreversibly.
 Ensure you understand the implications before using.